petetak/hugogiraudel.github.com/collections/article/2014-06-22-bitwise-operators-in-sass.md

 We could have decided to manipulate binary strings but god knows why, we ended up implementing the mathematical equivalents of all operators.
 Fortunately, we didn't have to figure out the formula (we are not *that* clever): [Wikipedia has them](http://en.wikipedia.org/wiki/Bitwise_operation#Mathematical_equivalents).

 You may think that we didn't need a decimal to binary converter since we use math rather than string manipulation.
 Actually, we had to write a `decimal-to-binary()` function because we needed to know the length of the binary string to compute bitwise operations.

 We could have figured this length without converting to binary if we had a `log()` function.
 And we could have made a `log()` function if we had a `frexp()` function.
 And we could have made a `frexp()` function if we had bitwise operators.
 Do you see the problem here?

 Valérian summed it up quite nicely in a Tweet:

+{% raw %}
 <blockquote class="twitter-tweet" data-partner="tweetdeck"><p>&amp;, | and ^ bitwise operators math formulas needs log(), but log() needs frexp() which needs bitwise operators.
 Fak! cc <a href="https://twitter.com/HugoGiraudel">@HugoGiraudel</a></p>&mdash; Valérian Galliat (@valeriangalliat) <a href="https://twitter.com/valeriangalliat/statuses/474127810798555136">June 4, 2014</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>
+{% endraw %}

 I won't dig into Sass code because it doesn't have much point.
 Let's just have a look at the final implementation.
 We have implemented each operator as a Sass function called `bw-*` where `*` stands for the name of the operator (e.g. `and`).
 Except for `bw-not()` which is a rather particuliar operator, all functions accept 2 arguments: both decimal numbers.

 On top of that, we have built a `bitwise()` function (aliased as `bw()`) which provides a more friendly API when dealing with bitwise operations.
 It accepts any number of queued bitwise operations, where operators are quoted.
 For instance: